Skip to On this page All posts

 Dictate First Drafts That Sound Like You

 Most dictation tools strip your voice.
-Here's how to dictate first drafts that keep your writing style intact using writing style presets and LLM post-processing.
+Here's how to dictate first drafts that keep your writing style intact using on-device polish and Custom prompts.

 The problem isn’t speech-to-text accuracy.
 The problem is that most tools treat post-processing as “make it sound professional” instead of “make it sound like the person who said it.”